AmadeoNoelsPXL/aquaponics/Documentation/Group/GroupDocumentation.md

 This the <a href= https://docs.google.com/document/d/1s6Q4YwDniuX3-o7bFId8eT2VyiTMTn_2Ks8KojxuRqM/edit >link <a/> to our table which staes all the devices.

+### Gateway setup log

+We started of by downloading the image for the raspberry pi which our professors provide for us.
+After some problems we were able to flash the image via the flashing software balena etcher to the rpi.
+Then we were able to connect the rpi with the wifi and so we had our own local network.

+It was also very exciting to set up our own IoTempower gateway.
+This will certainly help us in our project, since we want to work with a Raspberry Pi.
+However, we also had problems, because the flashing of the pi image to the SD card crashed every time.
+In the end it turned out that our wifi card was unfortunately broken.

+### Gateway service offered

+After that we took a look at the provided services.
+We have now access to IoTempower via a web browser.
+Via ioTempower we are able to use Node-RED and the Node-RED UI as well as the file-system of IoTempower and a documentation about everything.

 ## 9/11

 ### IoT Architecture